dev-devfero/devfero-devops/README.md

 The goal of this repository is to:

-Showcase the range of DevOps capabilities — from automation to observability.
+Showcase the range of DevOps capabilities; from automation to observability.

 Serve as a reference base for potential client projects.